 On the recreational boating market, performance boats are built to accommodate a driver and passengers.
 Boat racing is different.
 Most of the race boats are single-seat variety.
 The most visible forms of boating motorsports are offshore racing, unlimited hydroplanes, and outboard tunnel boats.

 However, there are a lot more forms of boat racing and classes that take place on lakes and rivers across the United States.
 Tunnel boats alone comprise more than 10 different classes.
 There is drag racing, hydroplanes, inflatable “Thundercats,” inboard endurance, “cracker boxes,” Jersey Skiff racing, jet boats, personal watercraft, and even vintage and radio-controlled racing.
 There are also six classes of racing for kids and teens.

-The American Power Boat Association is the governing body of boat racing in the United States as authorized by the Union International Motonautique, the worldwide sanctioning body of powerboat racing.
-If racing interests you enough to want to get involved, visit: www.apba.org
+The American Power Boat Association (APBA) is the governing body of boat racing in the United States as authorized by the Union International Motonautique, the worldwide sanctioning body of powerboat racing.
+If racing interests you enough to want to get involved, visit the APBA.

 What is a high-performance boat?

 By conventional standards, a high-performance boat is one that tops 60 mph.
 That’s where the high-performance world begins.
 They can take the form of a V-bottom or a catamaran.

 Are there any fuel-efficient fast boats?